 Dyspnea can develop when people are experiencing the advanced stage of certain diseases.

-At this point, shortness of breath will be dealt with as part of an end-of-life treatment package, as treating dyspnea with specific drugs may cause the person unnecessary problems.
+At this point, shortness of breath may be dealt with as part of an end-of-life treatment package, as treating dyspnea with specific drugs may cause the person unnecessary problems.

-Diseases of the upper respiratory system are a relatively common pediatric emergency, and one of the most common causes of shortness of breath in infants.
+Diseases of the upper respiratory system that cause acute dysnpea are a relatively common pediatric emergency.
+They are one of the most common causes of shortness of breath in infants.

-Croup, inhaling a foreign object, and inflammation of the windpipe are all common causes of dyspnea in infants.
+Croup, inhaling a foreign object, and inflammation of the epiglottis are all common causes of dyspnea in infants.

 The outlook for people with dyspnea depends on the cause.

-If the underlying condition can be treated and improved, such as pneumonia or asthma, then breathing problems may be eliminated or greatly reduced.
+If the underlying condition can be successfully treated and improved, such as pneumonia or non-severe asthma, then breathing problems may be eliminated or greatly reduced.

-However, if shortness of breath is due to serious or chronic diseases that worsen over time, such as heart disease or COPD, improvement may be limited.
+However, if shortness of breath is due to serious or chronic diseases that worsen over time, such as chronic heart failure, severe asthma, or COPD, improvement may be limited.

 Patients with dyspnea need to work with their healthcare providers to develop and follow a comprehensive treatment plan.